Pixelmation/Monster_Chan/base personalities(In progress).md

     * A wallflower, very introverted; meek and anxious.
 If you hurt her sisters then watch out(IE fluttershy. fuck you it's the same)

 # Stoners
+* Zero Ultra
-* Zero Ultra is a full blown stoner.
+   * is a full blown stoner.
 Super chill and friendly, so long as you're chill she'll be your friend
-* Absolute Zero is TBD
+* Absolute Zero
+   * TBD
+* Rehab
-* Rehab is TBD
+   * TBD